squalrus/squalrus/README.md

 - My calendar is public -- if you see something you want to know more about, or even attend, let me know.

 - If you have a question, ask!
 I prefer [nohello](https://www.nohello.com/).

+- I recommend this [Learn Collection](https://docs.microsoft.com/en-us/users/squalrus/collections/ype3ie0jdwmx56) for content related to our scope of work.

 - I'm always learning and encourage you to share feedback with me in areas I can improve.